 - Enhance the skills of your current employees with Continuing Education Units (CEUs).

 - Help you attract and retain new employees.

 Ropeway Technician students can specialize in two areas: mechanical or electrical.
 Both specialties include hands-on work experience at the student's workplace supervised by a workplace mentor.

 When completed for credit, the program provides the student with a Certificate of Occupational Proficiency from the State of Colorado.
 Students can also take the program as non-credit.
 This option provides Continuing Education Credits (CEUs) that are valuable for training documentation.
 Students who complete the program as non-credit will receive a certificate of completion from Colorado Mountain College.
 Either option meets the requirements for Related Instruction needed for completion of the US Department of Labor's Apprenticeship Training program.
 You may also choose to select specific courses that meet your training needs.

-The Ropeway Technician program is administered by Ski Area Operations at the Timberline Campus in Leadville.
+The Ropeway Technician program is administered by Ski Area Operations at CMC Leadville.